Remember the Texas stem cell clinic Celltex, most famous for treating Texas Governor Rick Perry?

-The saga of Celltex became more serious when the FDA sent it a warning letter that was predicted by this blog.
+Their saga became more serious when the FDA sent it a warning letter that was predicted by this blog.

 I’ve seen no indication in the public domain that the issues have been resolved up until now.
 As of July of this year the FDA told me that they were still investigating Celltex.

-Back at the time of the FDA letter, Celltex was having its partner RNL Bio process and amplify customer’s stem cells.
-Since then Celltex and RNL Bio have broken up and RNL Bio out of Seoul Korea has imploded for various reasons.
+Back at the time of the FDA letter, the Texas clinic firm was having its partner RNL Bio process and amplify customer’s stem cells.
+Since then the firm and RNL Bio have broken up and RNL Bio out of Seoul Korea has imploded for various reasons.

 What did Celltex do in response to the concerns of the FDA?